Procurement Law, Strategy and Practice by Distance Learning LLM

 When to apply?

-Second, the course is also suitable for those not yet in full-time employment, but who have a desire to pursue a career in this area.
-The programme’s focus on procurement law, strategy and practice will equip students with the portfolio of key skills required to occupy senior level positions within public and private sector procurement.
+The course is suitable for those not yet in full-time employment, but who have a desire to pursue a career in this area.
+The focus on procurement law, strategy and practice will equip students with the portfolio of key skills required to occupy senior level positions within public and private sector procurement.

-This programme enables candidates to develop their legal and procurement management expertise, and will provide a springboard for career progression in Public or Private Sector Procurement, or into public or private bodies, all of whom have procurement functions, which need to be serviced.
+Candidates will also develop their legal and procurement management expertise, with this course providing a springboard for career progression in Public or Private Sector Procurement, or into public or private bodies, all of whom have procurement functions, which need to be serviced.

-The Institute for Competition and Procurement Studies (ICPS)
+The Institute for Competition & Procurement Studies (ICPS)

-Bangor Law School, which houses the famed Institute for Competition & Procurement Studies, home to the Procurement Masters programme, is the no.1 ranked Law School in Wales (Guardian 2018 rankings, ranking Bangor in the Top 25 UK Law Schools).
+Bangor Law School, which houses the Institute for Competition & Procurement Studies, home to the Procurement Masters programme, is the no.1 ranked Law School in Wales (Guardian 2020 rankings, ranking Bangor in the Top 20 UK Law Schools).

 The work of the Institute for Competition & Procurement Studies has been recognised both nationally and internationally by industry bodies and Governments: every year the Institute attracts top names from around the globe to speak at its unique Procurement Week conference.